Anna McNay Introduction to catalogue

 For me Medusa represents

-"In common with many of Rance's recent above, feminism matters to me very much.
+a powerful image for women.
+As I said above, feminism matters to me very much.
 I want women to be able to have control over their own bodies and not feel pressurised to be slim or beautiful, or to hide themselves or to wear particular clothes.
 I respect each woman's right to be able to make their own choices, and sometimes they have to angrily protect that right.
 As for beauty in art, I do want my work to have a strong aesthetic quality, some artworks I make are shocking or frightening, some are beautiful.
 In my animations I wanted Medusa to remain powerful, so I left the end of the Medusa and Perseus animation ambiguous.
 He had so much help from the gods to kill her; all she had was her angry stare!
 So I made her huge and powerful.
 A lot of my work deals with protection of the vulnerable and fragile, and how hard it is for sensitive people to exist in a world where you often have to be hard and cynical and mistrustful of others.
 How do we empower ourselves or look after the vulnerable?
 My ‘sculpture to wear’ series deals with ways to imagine this.
 I make sculptures like costumes and ask people to wear them and be photographed in them, I want to capture a vulnerability in those photographs and the animations which follow.
 5533 Residency Space for a Woman: Walking through the city Victoria Rance September 11-16, 2011 The purpose of Victoria Rance’s research trip was to subjectively experience personal and shared spaces in the city, in particular she searched for ambivalence about spaces for women.
 She wanted to experience how they are negotiated and demarcated in comparison to those in London.
 Her quest began at the Harem in Topkapi Palace, a historical designated space for women that has played an important role in the western imagination.
 She found the harem quieter, cooler, and more pleasant than the rest of the palace filled with noisy tourists.
 Similarly, in the mosques, the areas designed for women were sheltered from the noisy hustle and bustle of everyday life.
 In the Eminönü mosque, she witnessed children playing, chasing, and learning to walk in the shared prayer space.
-She learned that the demarcation of spaces is more complex than a westerner might suppose. see more 5533 website Patrick Semple, Review of Bounty APT Gallery Deptford 2007 works there is here a sense of both shelter and imprisonment.
+She learned that the demarcation of spaces is more complex than a westerner might suppose. a sense of both shelter and imprisonment.
 A wall of steel flowers forms a shield like a gauntlet.
 Their petals face inward allowing, no doubt, the occupant an idea of the pastoral.
 But if there is delicacy and decoration Space for a Woman is also rough, threatening and not a little medieval.
 It wraps its occupant into a corner, forces them to stand and acts like a cage.

-beauty.
-And the piece is
+Nonetheless there is beauty.
+And the piece is a shelter;

-it is on a human scale.
+it's just difficult.
+It may be small but it is on a human scale.

-And the occupant
+And the occupantcan see out."

 Review by Gavin Street of The Economist Plaza londonart.co.uk 2001